prakharg24/object_detection/README.md

 ## Submodules

 ### [keras-frcnn](https://github.com/kbardool/keras-frcnn/tree/59e12699aea69fa9e15c7ec74694e43087d02240)
-* Keras implementatiof of Faster R-CNN
+* Keras implementation of Faster R-CNN for object detection
 * Known issues with keras version >=2.2.2
 * keras version=2.1.6 and tensorflow version=1.8.0 recommended for smooth working

 ## Problem Statement

 The task is to create an object detection system which classifies the object and returns a set of bounding box coordinates.
-The object labels in the dataset are : cow/dog.
 This repository includes experimentation with different publicly available pretrained pipelines and some modifications made by us on top of it.

-Please find the exact problem statement attached [here](https://github.com/prakharg24/object_detection/blob/master/Assignment.pdf)
+The submodule setup and modifications done here are generalised for any object detection problem statement.
+The experimentation results are from the following [dataset](https://drive.google.com/file/d/1SU5SE13_rRwHHRga0Kb86-D3wU91u7rp/view?usp=sharing).
+Find the exact problem statement for the same attached [here](https://github.com/prakharg24/object_detection/blob/master/Assignment.pdf).

 ## Dataset